chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

       * - |chef|
         - |chef| is a systems and cloud infrastructure automation framework that makes it easy to deploy servers and applications to any physical, virtual, or cloud location, no matter the size of the infrastructure.

-and then what it looks like after it is built:
+and then what a list table looks like after it is built:

 .. list-table::
    :widths: 60 420